 She saw the dark spot, so she went there,

 Deep inside her mind was the answer.⠀⠀⠀⠀⠀⠀⠀

-After I accepted myself as I am, I had to repair my mind.
 I worked closely on my mental health with my psychologist.
-We discovered amazing cause for most of my struggles.
+We discovered amazing cause for some of my struggles.
 I have a special ADHD brain.
 I am making myself vulnerable by sharing this, but I hope it will bring others comfort.
-The most important part was that it was possible to repair it.
-She also explained me that I was never lazy, stupid or crazy.
-I just had some kind of attention deficit disorder that didn’t let my brain focus on the things that I am not good at.
-Therefore it was never possible for me to succeed in science.
+The most important part was that it was possible to make my life much easier.
+I finally knew, that I was never lazy, stupid or crazy.
+I just had attention deficit disorder that didn’t let my brain focus on the things that I am not good at.
+It does not mean that I can’t focus at all.
 The beautiful part of it was what my brain could do instead.
 I am able to hyper focus on my creativity and I have a huge empathy.
 I can sense many stimulations at once and synthetise information well.
 I decided to focus on that, instead of beating myself for not being good enough in other disciplines.
 Mental health can be simple, if we decided to make it so.